 What is the corporate offence of failure to prevent the criminal facilitation of tax evasion?

 Under the Criminal Finances Act 2017, an incorporated body (eg a company) or partnership commits an offence if it fails to prevent the criminal facilitation of tax evasion by an associated person acting for it or on its behalf.
-Evasion in relation to both UK and overseas taxes is covered by the new rules.
-Government guidance identifies the financial services, legal and accounting sectors as those that are likely to be most affected by the new offence, which applies from 30 September 2017.
+The rules cover evasion in relation to both UK and overseas taxes.
+Government guidance identifies the financial services, legal and accounting sectors as those that are likely to be most affected by the offence.

 Three stages are required for the offence to be committed: